 Please direct general questions about course requirements, assignments, activities, etc. to the student Q&A discussion board under "Discussion" on Canvas.
-You can also contact the instructor or the teaching assistant who manages your discussion section via email.
+You can also contact the instructor or the teaching assistant via email.
 However, please check if your question has already been addressed on one of the course's Canvas question board.